Well, you finally nailed it.

 If you’re occasionally or often stuck on what to write about or how to structure your title, you don’t have to be anymore.
 HubSpot Blog Topic Generator is a time-saving blogging tool that can help you with this crucial task.

-Just follow these simple steps to get the right blog topic and headline ideas for your content:
+Just follow these simple steps to get the right blog content and headline ideas for your topic:

 Step #1: Go to HubSpot Blog Topic Generator.
 Then, plug your target keywords or search queries into the three blank spaces.
 Click “GIVE ME BLOG TOPICS!” button:

 Step #2: Get your blog topics.
 This is a week’s worth of blog posts.
 You can either tweak them to suit your audience or use them exactly as they are.

 With tools such as the one above, you can overcome writer’s block and focus on doing what you enjoy most – writing blog content.